Novelty Silver Pin Cushions

 With the recent surge in popularity of these small pieces of silver, they are being reproduced in very large numbers.
 The 'new' ones are usually marked '925', or 'sterling' or often not marked at all.
 They are cheaply made and inferior copies of the Edwardian originals.
 My advice would be to steer clear of the imitators and rather focus your attention on an original.
 You will want to buy a pin cushion that is English and hallmarked for Birmingham (or sometimes London) and with a date letter for the last few years of the nineteenth century, right the way through to the outbreak of the First World War.

 (ii) Condition, condition, condition

 These pin cushions contain a small amount of silver (it is basically a 'shell' to house the cushion) and are prone to damage.
 You want to make sure there are no breaks, holes, splits or solder repairs - watch out for broken trunks, ears, feet and tails!
 You can however forgive a few dents here and there - a bit like 'marks of maturity' - also, dents are very difficult to take out and so aren't easily rectified.
 To have the original 'pad' (the cushion where the pin goes) is also very nice, but keep in mind the condition of this may be rather worse for wear!
 You can forgive an original pad appearing tatty and faded, as that lets you know it is original.
-Replacement pads are also common, however just check to make sure it has been a professional replacement and not a product of dear old granny's handiwork one afternoon years ago!
+Replacement pads are also common, however just check to make sure it has been a professional replacement.

 (iii) Rare as a hen's tooth